Hospital ship: World Wars

 RMS Mauretania as hospital ship HMHS Mauretania during World War I.

 During World War I and World War II, hospital ships were first used on a massive scale.
 Many passenger liners were converted for use as hospital ships. and were two famous examples of ships serving in this capacity.
+From inland locations, hospital barges could be used to transport the injured to the ships.
 By the end of the First World War, the British Royal Navy had 77 such ships in service.
 During the Gallipoli Campaign, hospital ships were used to evacuate wounded personnel to Egypt, Malta or England.

 Canada operated hospital ships in both world wars.
 In World War I these included SS Letitia (I) and which was deliberately sunk by a German U-boat with great loss of life, despite the hospital ship's clearly marked status.
 In World War II, Canada operated the hospital ship and SS Letitia (II).

 HMHS Aquitania in World War I service as a hospital ship.